blackshirt/buffer/README.md

 ## Installation
 ```$v install https://github.com/blackshirt/buffer```

-and then import it in your modulus
+and then import it in your modules.

 ## Usage
 ```